jglasspilon/Data-Binders-Sample/README.md

 - Designed the code architecture for the system
 - Determined and prioritized needed components with mentality towards easy scalling
 - Built modular, data-binder components
 - Built single point of entry component for easy one line consumer implementation
+- Built single point of entry component for generating prefabs from JSON array data

 ---